 - criminal history or driving history where you were required to disclose this information when you purchased the policy .

 If, for some reason, you are unable to provide information that the insurer has requested you should write to the insurer setting out why you are unable to provide the information and what attempts you have made to obtain it.

 You should complain in writing or verbally to the insurer’s internal dispute resolution section if you think the information requested is excessive or irrelevant.
-If the internal dispute resolution section does not resolve your dispute within 45 days you can lodge a dispute with the Financial Ombudsman Service Australia (FOS).
-See our Insurance Dispute Resolution factsheet.
-FOS is a free dispute resolution service.
+If the internal dispute resolution section does not resolve your dispute within 45 days you can lodge a dispute with the Australian Financial Complaints Authority (AFCA).
+See our Insurance dispute resolution fact sheet.
+AFCA is a free dispute resolution service.

 IMPORTANT: If the insurer requests information and you refuse to provide it there is a risk that the insurer will reject your claim on the basis that you have not complied with the duty of utmost good faith.